soumyajit4419/Advance-NLP-Text_Mining/Text_Summarization [Extractive]/Text_Rank_Summarization/README.md

 ![Process](./text.webp)
 ## Steps

-* Then split the text into individual sentences
+* Then split the text into individual sentences.
-*  Find the vector representation (word embeddings) for each and every sentence
+*  Find the vector representation (word embeddings) for each and every sentence.
-* Claculate Similarities between sentence vectors are then calculated and stored in a matrix
+* Calculate Similarities between sentence using vectors and the results are stored in a simialrity matrix.
-* The similarity matrix is then converted into a graph, with sentences as vertices and similarity scores as edges, for sentence rank calculation
+* The similarity matrix is then converted into a graph, with sentences as vertices and similarity scores as edges, for sentence rank calculation.
 * On this graph, apply the PageRank algorithm to arrive at the sentence rankings.
-* Form the summary based on ranking.
+* From the summary based on ranking.

 ## Explanation